UoMResearchIT/r-shiny-course/content/ui/_index.md

 ## Displaying R outputs

 The `mainPanel()` of the user interface contains a single element in the example app.
 The `plotOutput()` displays a plot - in the example app called `distPlot`.
 We'll come to how that plot is defined in a moment.
-For now, note that there are several `...Output()` functions for displaying various types of output from R, such as `renderTable()` and `renderText
+For now, note that there are several `...Output()` functions for displaying various types of output from R.  The actual production of each peice of `....Output()` takes place in the server function.

 There is more information on altering the layout of Shiny apps, and altering the theme of the apps in the extra [app layout]({{<ref "goingfurther/layout" >}}) lesson.